norse/norse/README.md

 Norse was created for two reasons: to 1) apply findings from decades of research in practical settings and to 2) accelerate our own research within bio-inspired learning.

-A number of projects exist that attempts to leverage the strength of bio-inspired neural networks, however only few of them integrate with modern machine-learning libraries such as PyTorch or [Tensorflow](https://www.tensorflow.org/) and many of them are no longer actively developed.

-We are passionate about Norse and believe it has significant potential outside our own research.
-Primarily because we strive to follow best practices and promise to maintain this library for the simple reason that we depend on it ourselves.
+We are passionate about Norse: we strive to follow best practices and promise to maintain this library for the simple reason that we depend on it ourselves.
-Second, we have implemented a number of neuron models, synapse dynamics, encoding and decoding algorithms, dataset integrations, tasks, and examples.
-While we are far from the comprehensive coverage of simulators used in computational neuroscience such as Brian, NEST or NEURON, we expect to close this gap as we continue to develop the library.
+We have implemented a number of neuron models, synapse dynamics, encoding and decoding algorithms, dataset integrations, tasks, and examples.
+Combined with the PyTorch infrastructure and our high coding standards, we have found Norse to be an excellent tool for modelling *scaleable* experiments and [Norse is actively being used in research](https://norse.github.io/norse/papers.html).

 Finally, we are working to keep Norse as performant as possible.
-Preliminary benchmarks suggest that on small networks of up to ~10000 neurons [Norse achieves excellent performance](https://github.com/norse/norse/tree/master/norse/benchmark).
-We aim to create a library that scales from a single laptop to several nodes on a HPC cluster.
-We expect to be significantly helped in that endeavour by the preexisting investment in scalable training and inference with PyTorch.
+Preliminary benchmarks suggest that Norse [achieves excellent performance on small networks of up to ~5000 neurons per layer](https://github.com/norse/norse/tree/master/norse/benchmark).
+Aided by the preexisting investment in scalable training and inference with PyTorch, Norse scales from a single laptop to several nodes on an HPC cluster with little effort.
+As illustrated by our [PyTorch Lightning example task](https://norse.github.io/norse/tasks.html#mnist-in-pytorch-lightning).

 [Read more about Norse in our documentation](https://norse.github.io/norse/about.html).